npm27/lrd/README.md

 ## Scoring data:

-You can also use the shiny app
+You can also use the [Shiny app] (https://npm27.shinyapps.io/lrdshiny/)